turingschool/lesson_plans/ruby_02-web_applications_with_ruby/feature_testing_rails_applications_with_minitest_or_rspec.md

 ### __Test Directory Structure__

 All feature tests will go within `test/features`.
-If you start to see a pattern emerging for theses tests, like separating them by user type `user_can_*_test.rb` and `admin_user_can_*_test.rb` you can organize them as sub-directories within the test/features/directory.
+If you start to see a pattern emerging for these tests, like separating them by user type `user_can_*_test.rb` and `admin_user_can_*_test.rb` you can organize them as sub-directories within the test/features/directory.
 Something like this:

 ```
 |_test